iobroker-community-adapters/ioBroker.nello/README.md

 ### Open Door
 To open the door of your nello, press the button of the state ```_openDoor```.
 ### Adding a new Time Window
-For adding a new time window, paste the contents to the state "_timeWindows.createTimeWindow_".
+For adding a new time window, paste the contents to the state ```timeWindows.createTimeWindow```.
 The following format is expected:

 ```
 {"name":"<NAME>","ical":"<iCal-String>"}
 ```